luizbgomide/sovereign/arcane-traditions.md

 The Healer is a partial Mage that does not use spells.
 Instead, they gain specific arts that allow them to mend wounds, cure illnesses, and otherwise sustain their allies.

-Healers gain Heal as a bonus skill, acquiring it at level 0, or level 1 if they already have it at level 0.
+Healers gain Heal as a [Bonus Skill](/rules#bonus-skill).
 A basic grounding in mundane healing techniques is necessary in order to learn their more sophisticated magical arts.

 Healers do not learn how to cast spells.
 Instead, they focus on their special arcane healing arts.
 Wielding these arts usually requires nothing more than touching the target and concentrating on the desired effect, and the process is direct and simple enough to perform even when burdened by armor or carrying a shield.
 These arts are usually quite subtle, and don’t produce visible or audible indications of their use.